DeepanshuSarawagi/AWS/13-Architecture/AmazonKinesis.md

 - Amazon Kinesis Video Stream is used to do stream processing on binary encoded data such as audio and video.
 - Data is automatically replicated synchronously to 3AZs.
+- Low latency streaming ingest at scale.
+- Streams are divided into Shards / Partitions.
+  - Shards should be provisioned in advance.
+  - Producers will produce data to a Shard and consumers will consume it from Shard.
+  - Data retention is 24 hours by default and can go upto 365 days.
 - Amazon Kineses Data Stream, Kinesis Data Firehose and Kinesis Data Analytics is used to do stream processing on base64 encoded data such as logs, click stream data, social media feeds, financial transactions, in-game player activity, geospatial